KaushalTaware/Employee_Management_System/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Employee Management System (React)

+A simple employee task management app built with React.
+Admins can log in, create tasks, assign them to employees, and track their status in real time.

+Features

+Admin dashboard to manage all employees

+Create and assign tasks

+Task status tracking:

+Assigned

+Active

+Completed

+Failed

+Employee dashboard showing only the tasks assigned to them

+Clean UI with responsive layout

+Tech Stack

+React

+Local Storage / Dummy Backend (change as needed)

+Tailwind CSS (if you used it)

+How to Run
+npm install
+npm start

+Project Structure (Example)
+src/
+ ├─ components/
+ ├─ Dashboard/
+ ├─ Auth/
+ ├─ Utils/
+ └─ App.jsx

+Future Improvements

+Real backend integration (Node/Express or Django)

+Role-based authentication

+Notifications and analytics